dimathan2108/gridsense/README.md

 This will:

-Start all services (Cassandra, Neo4j, MongoDB, PostgreSQL, Redis, API) Automatically initialize:
+Start all services (Cassandra, Neo4j, MongoDB, PostgreSQL, Redis, API) <br />
+Automatically initialize: <br />
-Cassandra schema (init.cql)
+Cassandra schema (init.cql) <br />
-PostgreSQL schema (init.sql)
+PostgreSQL schema (init.sql) <br />

+Note that port numbers have been changed for Redis and PostgreSQL from the default template that is recommended in case of port conflicts!

 🐍 2.
 Prepare Python environment (for seeding)